David has had a variety of life experiences, which he loves to share with his readers.

-For me, it's because I am happy in my chosen career path.
+For me, it's because I am happy with my chosen career path.
 I actually have a job that requires a college education, but, I was able to obtain it due to my job experience.
 So I feel fortunate.
 I also enjoy my free time, so I don't feel I could do college and work at the same time and succeed at both.
 However, I did take an online college course many years later, which I was able to pass with an "A" grade with no problem at all.
 So while I don't want to try again, I know I would be able to.

 5. We Don't Like How College Graduates Look at Us